 According to 17 U.S. Code § 102, copyright protection does not extend to any "idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work."
 It also does not protect lists, titles, short slogans or phrases, symbols, and the like.
 While these items may not qualify for copyright protection, they may be covered through other intellectual property protections such as trademarks, patents, or trade-secrets.

-For works created and published in the United States after 1989, the copyright term is the life of the author plus 70 years.
+For works created and published in the United States after 1978, the copyright term is the life of the author plus 70 years.
+Any works published prior to 1927 are in the public domain.